Here are some documentary film interview lights and accessories you’ll want to check out:

 StudioPRO BOOM Arm Lighting Kit (Check reviews & prices)

 This interview lighting kit includes three lights: one for a key light on your subject, one for a fill light to illuminate the entire area, and a hair light on a boom arm which you can suspend behind your subject to give them some edge separation from the background.
-This is a self contained kit: it comes with a carrying case and counterweight for the boom arm.
-Each lighting head uses 5500K Daylight balanced flourescent bulbs and comes with a softbox to ensure your subject is illuminated evenly and in a flattering way.
+This is a self-contained kit: it comes with a carrying case and counterweight for the boom arm.
+Each lighting head uses 5500K Daylight balanced fluorescent bulbs and comes with a softbox to ensure your subject is illuminated evenly and in a flattering way.
 Since this unit uses CFL lightbulbs it isn’t dimmable but each lighting head has variable switches on the back to control how many bulbs are illuminated, thus changing the brightness of the light on your subject.
 Comes with three lighting stands and a boom arm, as well as bulbs for each socket.
 Weight: Approximately 36 pounds.

 Note: If you’re interested in this type of lighting kit (2 lights and a light on a boom arm) but you’re not sure about using CFL lights that need to be replaced, consider this version with LED lights.